 And that’s where web scraping came in.
 Web scraping is actually powered by web bots/crawlers that function the same way those used in search engines.
 That is, fetch and copy.
 The only difference could be the scale.
 Web scraping focuses on extracting only specific data from certain websites whereas search engines often fetch most of the websites around the Internet.

-1989 The birth of World Wide Web
+1989 The birth of the World Wide Web

 Also invented by Tim Berners-Lee, it was called WorldWideWeb (no spaces), named after the WWW project.
 One year after the appearance of the web, people had a way to see it and interact with it.

 The web kept growing at a rather mild speed.
-By 1994, the amount of HTTP servers was over 200.
+By 1994, the number of HTTP servers was over 200.

 Though functioned the same way web robots today do, it was intended only to measure the size of the web.

 1993-December First crawler-based web search engine – JumpStation